 You don’t need Photoshop

 I’ve taught Photoshop to beginners several times.
 One thing I’ve learned is that Photoshop is very overwhelming, not to mention: expensive!
-For most photographers, especially the ones that read this blog, Photoshop Elements has all the features you need, and it costs about $600 less!
+For most photographers, especially the ones that read this blog, Photoshop Elements has all the features you need, without paying the monthly subscription fees of Adobe CC!

 When you first start out messing with your photos, you’ll likely want to: